 This policy seminar provides three complementary assessments of the relationships between advocacy, rulemaking, and legislation around Net Neutrality, based on data from Canada, the United States, and the UK.

-Leslie Shade, Associate Professor in the Department of Communication at Concordia University will report on Net Neutrality policy developments in Canada.
+Leslie Shade, Associate Professor in the Department of Communication at Concordia University, reports on Net Neutrality policy developments in Canada.
 These include private members bills, support from opposition parties, and hearings of the regulator, the Canadian Radio Television Commission.
 She will discuss how mass media and social media are used for participation in the policy process.

-Tom Kiedrowski, Principal in Ofcom’s Strategy Team will discuss Ofcom’s current position on Net Neutrality, what challenges are posed by the new powers given to national regulatory authorities under the revised EU Framework, the work that the ERG is beginning, and the debates and unknowns in the EU and US debates respectively.
+Tom Kiedrowski, Principal in Ofcom’s Strategy Team, discusses Ofcom’s current position on Net Neutrality, what challenges are posed by the new powers given to national regulatory authorities under the revised EU Framework, the work that the ERG is beginning, and the debates and unknowns in the EU and US debates respectively.

-Chris Marsden, senior lecturer at the University of Essex Law School, will argue for a co-regulatory solution to net neutrality, considering ISPs’ roles in the round, including their legal liabilities for content filtering.
+Chris Marsden, senior lecturer at the University of Essex Law School, argues for a co-regulatory solution to net neutrality, considering ISPs’ roles in the round, including their legal liabilities for content filtering.